xxiexuezhi/helix_gan/README.md

 # Instruction
-The code is tested using python 3.7.
+The code is tested using python Python 3.7.10.
 PLease install all needed package, which are listed in the requirement.txt